MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-pinning.md

 ---
-Description: Learn how to pin a secondary tile to Start from your UWP app.
+Description: Learn how to pin a secondary tile to Start from your Windows app.
 title: Pin secondary tiles to Start
 label: Pin secondary tiles to Start
 template: detail.hbs